Certificate III in Individual Support (Disability)

-Are you passionate about helping older members of the community to live full and independent lives?
-By gaining qualifications to work as a carer in the health and community sector with Mater Education’s Certificate III in Individual Support course, you can open the door to a number of rewarding career pathways.
+Are you passionate about helping members of the community who live with a disability?
+By gaining qualifications to work as a carer in the health and community sector with Mater Education’s Certificate III in Individual Support (Disability) course, you can open the door to a number of rewarding career pathways.

 The course will arm you with the skills and knowledge required to work in the following roles:

 - National Disability Insurance Scheme (NDIS) service provider.

 This specialised course will give you the skills to facilitate the empowerment of people with disabilities, and support community participation and social inclusion.

 Successful completion of this course will qualify you to work supporting people with a disability in their homes and communities, or for National Disability Insurance Scheme (NDIS) service providers.
 It will also prepare you to undertake further studies in the community services and health sectors.

 Mater Education wants everyone enrolled into the program to have every opportunity to succeed at their study.
 Our program is dynamic, and delivered in a way that caters to all learning styles.